contentful/storageroom-to-contentful.rb/README.md

 =================

 ## Description

-This tool can be used to migrate data from [StorageRoom](http://storageroomapp.com/) to the [Contentful](https://www.contentful.com) platform.
+[StorageRoom](http://storageroomapp.com/) will be shut down on 1/1/2015.
+This tool can be used to:

+1. migrate content from StorageRoom to the [Contentful](https://www.contentful.com) platform, which provides a similar feature set
+2. export your StorageRoom content without importing it into Contentful

-It exports the data from StorageRoom as JSON to the local hard drive, tries to convert the data to the Contentful data types and allows to recreate the data on Contentful.
+This tool exports the content from StorageRoom as JSON to your local hard drive.
+It will suggest the field types to use on Contentful and will allow you to recreate all the content on Contentful.

 ## Installation